According to the Library of Congress:

 Arthurdale is one of the best documented projects in the FSA-OWI Collection.

-Walker Evans (1903-1975) was originally contracted to photograph Arthurdale for the Department of the Interior prior to becoming a contracted photographer for the FSA from Octber 1935 to the summer of 1938.
+Evans photographed Arthurdale for the Department of the Interior and then worked for the FSA from October 1935 to the summer of 1938.
 During this time he photographed Arthurdale as well as other FSA projects in Pennsylvania and Alabama.

-John Vachon (1914- ) was originally hired in 1936 by the FSA as an “assistant messenger.”
+Vachon was originally hired in 1936 by the FSA as an “assistant messenger.”
 One of his responsibilities was to catalog the pictures that were being taken through the photography project.
-The more photos he cataloged, the more his interest in photography grew and the FSA eventually hired him as a photographer in 1938.
+Hired as a photo cataloger, he grew interested in the art, and the FSA eventually hired him as a photographer in 1938.
 His contribution to the FSA Arthurdale collection consists of only one photo.
 Vachon later became a professional photographer for Look magazine, under Rothstein, and produced feature stories for almost twenty years.